adithyaamara/FlaskApp/README.md

 - *APP_SECRET* : Used to hash the browser session cookies to avoid cookie tampering attack.
 Also same is used for Bcrypt Hashing the passwords stored in SQL DB.
 - *RandomPassLength* : Once a developer is verified, will get a randomly generated password of length specified here
 - *MAIL_XXXX* : Relavant email server config for sending mails to developers using Flask_MySQLdb package.

-# My SQL DB setup:
-- If a mysql db  with above configuration is up, Proceed as follows:
-- `FlaskApp.sql` has all the required SQL statements for creating and adding sample data to tables [Edit the data insert statements as needed].
-Use any helper like `phpmyadmin.co` to execute all the sql statements and setup the database.
-- Once database is ready with above config, one can proceed to run the application.

 # Deploy_With_Docker_Compose : 👉 [Easiest Way]
  - Clone the repo using command --> `git clone https://github.com/adithyaamara/FlaskApp.git`